Do Maine Coons Have Oily Fur?

 Therefore, it is important to remember that during the spring and fall you will likely have to increase your cat’s brushing schedule due to their increased hair shedding cycle.

-b.
-Cleaning Your Cat’s Face
+2. Clean Your Cat’s Face

 Cats often produce a lot of oils on their faces and ears, and some might even develop acne as a result.
+To help avoid this use a damp cloth to gently wipe your cat’s face, particularly around the eyes, lips, and chin.

 For more information on Maine Coon acne make sure you read this complete guide.

 When it comes to cleaning your cat’s ears, only use a cloth or cotton ball to avoid damage to your cat’s precious ears.
+You should also only clean their ears once every two or three months to avoid irritation.

 However, if your cat regularly has oily ears, or ears that are filled with debris, then it is likely suffering from some underlying condition and should be taken to the vet.

+If your cat hates baths and becomes quite stressed by it, stop immediately.
 Alternatively, if your Maine Coon loves water then it might be a good idea to set up a regular bathing schedule for them.

 - Before starting the bathing process for your cat, make sure that you brush them beforehand to remove your cat’s dead hair.